I2PC/xmipp/README.md

 `sudo apt install -y libfftw3-dev libopenmpi-dev libhdf5-dev python3-numpy python3-dev libtiff5-dev libjpeg-dev libsqlite3-dev default-jdk git cmake gcc-10 g++-10`

 #### Installing dependencies via yum
-> Note: For HDF5 to be available Extra Packages for Enterprise Linux (EPEL) repository needs to be activated in certain distros.
+> Note: For HDF5 to be available Extra Packages for Enterprise Linux (EPEL) repository needs to be activated in certain distros with
 > `yum install epel-release`

 > Note: On CentOS-7 the gcc available by default is not compatible with Xmipp.
 You can enable newer gcc releases using: